How to Find a Ghostwriter You'll Love (in 10 Simple Steps)

-Top tip: hire the ghostwriter to write a sample before you commit to the full project.
+Top tip: pay for a writing sample before you commit to the full project.
 Don’t expect them to nail the voice and style immediately — this is also an opportunity to find out how well you and the writer communicate and work together.

 If you don’t have an established style or voice in fiction, or can’t seem to write like you talk for non-fiction, an experienced writer can help you to find or capture your voice.
 For non-fiction, you definitely don’t want the voice in your book to sound like it belongs to someone else.
 That triggers a disconnection for readers who have met you or heard you speak and know what you actually sound like.
 It’s also jarring for people who meet you first in your book and hear you speak later.

 Step 8.
 Discuss their process

 Most ghostwriting involves communication and cooperation between the author and the writer, but the amount of both depends on the author’s needs and the ghost’s process.
 Some ghosts will spend a great deal of time with the author at the outset of a project, gathering information, asking questions, reading and processing research or conducting interviews, and then disappear for months as they draft the chapters, showing the author the chapters in batches or possibly the entire finished book.
-Other ghostwriters work with authors on a chapter-by-chapter basis, gathering information and delivering drafts as they proceed.
+Others work with authors on a chapter-by-chapter basis, gathering information and delivering drafts as they proceed.
 And there are all sorts of variations that fall between these two examples.